infracost/infracost-azure-devops/examples/terragrunt/README.md

 # Terragrunt

-This example shows how to run Infracost Azure Devops tasks with Terragrunt.
+This example shows how to run Infracost Azure DevOps tasks with Terragrunt.

 [//]: <> (BEGIN EXAMPLE)
 ```yml